epigenesys/epi_deploy/README.md

 This will create a hotfix branch from the live branch specified and bump the version ready for you to implement the fix.

 ####rake git:apply_hotfix
 This will merge your hotfix into the appropriate live branch and optionally deploy.
-You should then manually merge the hotfix into deploy and master if necessary and delete the hotfix branch.
+You should then manually merge the hotfix into master and any other branches if necessary and delete the hotfix branch.
 Note: you must be in the hotfix branch you wish to apply before running this task.

 ####rake git:demo:release[demo,branch]